DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Movement.md

 # Inventory adjustment - Movement

-A 3PL warehouse, setup as an EDI trading partner, can send an **Inventory adjustment - Movement** document which will inform the company of the required movement quantity for D365 stock for the warehouse.
+A 3PL warehouse, setup as an EDI trading partner, can send an **Inventory adjustment - Movement** document which will inform the company of the required adjustment quantity for D365 stock for the warehouse.
 There is no comparison to D365 on-hand, the document's movement quantity will be used in the D365 movement journal.

 Document settings will also specify which posting date to use for the movement journal:
 - EDI transaction date, or